amitos80/cgi-detection-photos/docs/COMMON_RULES.md

 - Test files: `*.test.ts` or `*.spec.ts`
 - Mock external dependencies appropriately

-## AI

-- For AI-related development, especially for Retrieval-Augmented Generation (RAG), refer to the chunking strategy guidelines in [CHUNKING.md](./CHUNKING.md).

 ## Security

 - Use appropriate data types that limit exposure of sensitive information